 Dutch NA-27 (NA-16-2H) demonstrator in Air Force colours.
 It was lost at De Vlijt when destroyed by Bf.110s on 11 May 1940.

 NA-31 (NA-16-4M) in Sweden.
 Virtually the same as the BT-9C, the only differences were the Wright R-975-E3 engine and Goodyear tyres.
 The NA-31 was scrapped in November 1949 after some 1881 hours of flying.
 The Swedish AF designation was Sk 14.

 The NA-44 was a one-off prototype that was the first with a metal-skinned rear fuselage.
-Powered by a 750hp Wright R-1820 (!), she featured the earlier-style outer wings as seen on the BT-9, NA-57/NA-64 & Harvard Mk I, and also featured a ‘wet wing’ fuel tank for the centre section.
-She went to South American for a sales tour, targeting countries there that were looking for a cheap attack aircraft.
+Powered by a 750hp Wright R-1820 (!), she featured the earlier-style outer wings as seen on the BT-9, NA-57/NA-64 & Harvard Mk I, and featured a ‘wet wing’ fuel tank for the centre section.
+She went to South American for a sales tour, targeting countries looking for cheap attack aircraft.
 The sales tour led to orders from Brazil and Chile, although those examples were R-1340 powered.